Who We Are

 StateRAMP will provide a shared service model for best practices and standardization in cloud security verification.

 StateRAMP is publishing templates in April, so that assessments can begin.
-For providers with a FedRAMP Authorization, StateRAMP will begin the process for reciprocity in May.
+For providers with federal authorization, StateRAMP will begin the Fast Track process in May.

 First Authorized Vendor List Published